HomeGuidesAPI ReferenceChangelog

 • Located in New York, NY

-• 3 kW, producing 4,500 kWh per year
+• 3 kW system, producing 4,500 kWh per year

 • South facing (180 degrees), tilted at 25 degrees

-Since this system is located in New York, we can use the following request to what information we might need for incentives in that area:
+Since this system is located in New York, we can use the following request to determine what information we might need for incentives in that area:

 GET /rest/v1/incentives/applicabilities?projectType=solarPv&zipCode=10001&customerClasses=RESIDENTIAL